ibf-RWTH/GA-Calibration/README.md

 ## Installation
+The software must be executed on a high-performance computing (HPC) cluster, utilizing [Slurm](https://slurm.schedmd.com/quickstart.html) commands to optimize resource management and improve execution efficiency.
 As the first step, conda needs to be installed.
 To be sure conda is installed correctly on your system [look up here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)<br>